-Exercises You can Do while Sitting Down in the Office
+I hope these ideas help: Chair Exercises You Can Do While Sitting Down in the Office.

-If working long hours at the office is eating away at your exercise time, don’t despair.
-Make the most of your time by exercising on the job.
-Here are seven exercises you can do while sitting down in the office that don’t even require that you get out of your seat.
+Here are seven chair exercises you can do while sitting in the office that don’t require you to get out of your seat.

 Calf muscle toning